Mendoza in Hollywood: Plot summary

 As the novel opens, Mendoza is walking through incessant rain in the hills above old Los Angeles.
 It is winter, 1862, and to the east America is at war with itself.
-For over 150 years she has lived wild in the Pacific coast forest, collecting and cataloging plant species, and rarely interacting with anybody else, human or cyborg.
-This suits her fine, and she resents being commanded down to Cahuenga Pass for a special mission.
+For over 150 years, Mendoza has lived wild in the Pacific coast forest, collecting and cataloging plant species, and rarely interacting with anybody else, human or cyborg.
+This existence suits her fine, and she resents being commanded down to Cahuenga Pass for a special mission.
 As usual, however, she wants to be a "good little machine".
 She already knows what the mission is.
 The rain will be followed by a long drought, and there will be much to be preserved, which would otherwise be lost.
 What the drought cannot eradicate, starving cattle will.
 Meanwhile, smallpox will reduce the local population, especially the Native Americans.

 Arriving at the Inn at the pass, she quickly meets her fellow cyborgs, the Facilitator Porfirio, Anthropologist Oscar, Zoologist Einar, Ornithologist Juan Bautista, and the Anthropologist Imarte, with whom she renews her ongoing feud.
 With all the traffic passing by, the Inn is a perfect cover for Company research and other work.
-However, when Mendoza arrives, the main problem is lighting a fire to cook dinner, given that everything is soaked by the rain.
+However, when Mendoza arrives, the main problem is lighting a fire to cook dinner given that everything is soaked by the rain.